Graph of the Square Root of X: A Complete Guide to Understanding This Fundamental Function

 Vertical Translation

 Adding or subtracting a constant outside the square root moves the graph up or down.
-Which means for y = √x + k, the graph shifts k units vertically.
-If k is positive, the graph moves up; if negative, it moves down.
-The domain remains [0, ∞), but the range becomes [k, ∞) No workaround needed..
+That said, for y = √x + k, the graph shifts k units vertically.
+Think about it: if k is positive, the graph moves up; if negative, it moves down.
+The domain remains [0, ∞), but the range becomes [k, ∞) Simple, but easy to overlook..

 Horizontal Translation